 - 1. Always consider safety.
 Only transport balanced and correctly secured loads to avoid any risk of tipping. - 2.
-Fully engage forks under the load and transport in the low position approximately 12" (300mm) from the ground, with the mast retracted to the maximum and sloping backwards. - 3.
+Fully engage forks under the load and transport in the low position approximately 12" (300mm) from the ground, with the mast sloping backwards. - 3.
 Do not maneuver the forklift with the mast in the raised position except under exceptional circumstances and then only with extreme caution, at very low speed and using gentle braking.
 Ensure that visibility is adequate and get another person to guide you along if necessary. - 4.
 Never shift the position of the load while the lift truck is in motion. - 5.
 The simultaneous use of two forklifts to handle heavy or bulky loads is a dangerous maneuver, requiring specific precautions to be taken.
 This should only be done in exceptional circumstances and in the presence of a handling manager. - 6.
-Never drive too fast or brake abruptly when carrying a load. - 7.
-Check the load, particularly when turning corners and if it is very bulky.
+Never drive too fast or brake abruptly when carrying a load.